Business model & Governance

 The Supervisory Board has approval rights including with respect to the strategic plan and budget, the adoption of the annual report and annual accounts, and policies.

-The Supervisory Board consists of 7 members who have relevant expertise and networks that can help the KLABU Foundation to fulfil its mission: Kim van der Leeuw (Chairperson), Arielle Narinesingh, Michael Schouten, Kim van der Feltz, Godfrey Lado, Marc van Pappelendam and Femke Rotteveel.
+The Supervisory Board consists of 7 members who have relevant expertise and networks that can help the KLABU Foundation to fulfil its mission: Kim van der Feltz (Chair), Arielle Narinesingh (Finance), Michael Schouten, Charlotte Jongejan, Godfrey Lado and Femke Rotteveel.
+Pieter van den Hoogenband will join the Supervisory Board as of Q4 2025.
 Members of the Supervisory Board are not compensated for their contribution.

 Amsterdam Spirit photos by Jhelisa Panfred